-With over 50 years of musical experience, Thomas S. Clark brings over 40 years of college teaching and academic administration experience to his role as Professor of Music and Director of the Texas State University School of Music.
+With more than 50 years of musical experience, Thomas S. Clark brings more than 40 years of college teaching and academic administration experience to his role as Professor of Music and Director of the Texas State University School of Music.

 After teaching at The University of Michigan, Indiana University, Pacific Lutheran University, and for 10 summers at the National Music Camp in Interlochen, Michigan, in 1976 Dr. Clark joined the music faculty of the University of North Texas.
 There he developed the New Music Performance Lab and served as Chair of the Doctor of Musical Arts program and Director of the Center for Experimental Music and Intermedia.